 For more information regarding DUII Information Classes and Diversion Treatment please go to our DUII Services page.

 To request services, click on the link below and fill out all required information.
 A counselor will contact you to schedule an appointment.
+Please in the notes section put your availability and if you are seeking Mental Health or Chemical Dependency Services.
+It is important to include your insurance information, so we can check this before scheduling an appointment.
 If someone has not contacted you within two weeks, please call us at (541) 923-2654.